k-tong/integrated-chinese-level-1-part-1-anki-guide/README.md

 # Known Bugs / Errors (Feel free to either correct it yourself or delete it if its a big problem)
 - New York audio seems funky
-- pian4 in zhao4 pian4 has incorrect audio
+- pian4 in zhao4 pian4 has incorrect tone in audio

 # Useful Links??